ddmm2020/Intelligent_Early_Warning_System/README.md

 1. Person detection and human instance segmentation.
 2. Use Human Pose Estimation Algorithm to generate template actions.
 3. Quantify the difference between two actions by visible-L2 which is I proposed to slove the problem of recognition of human actions.
+4. Analyze the crew is on the right position or not.
-4. Track the movement of people by MaskIOU.
+5. Track the movement of people by MaskIOU.
-5. Use segmentation technology to capture valuable pixels and reduce the data which is transported by network.
+6. Use segmentation technology to capture valuable pixels and reduce the data which is transported by network.
-6. Use RLE(run-length encoding) to save person mask image.
+7. Use RLE(run-length encoding) to save person mask image.

 # Upcoming Feature
 1. Use ML technology to discover the danger of ships by time,boat number,person actions and so on.